telerik/xamarin-forms-docs/controls/maskedinput/theming-style.md

 ![Styling](images/maskedinput-theme.png)

-And how the MaskedInpur control looks when in edit mode with `Keyboard` type `Telephone`.
+And how the MaskedInput control looks when in edit mode with `Keyboard` type `Telephone`.

 ![Telephone masked](images/maskedinput-telephone.png)